 After praying through the mess, one word emerged from the rubble and grabbed my heart.

 Most of all, I want to be a good steward of this life God has so graciously given me.
 In order to be a good steward, I need to be intentional in all aspects of my life.
-Knowing this, I went to prayer and to work and created my plan to not totally fail in 2016, because let’s face it, I’m determined yet realistic 🙂
+Knowing this, I went to prayer and to work and created my plan to not totally fail this year, because let’s face it, I’m determined yet realistic 🙂

 Here are 5 Ways I Set Myself up for Success!